Cloud Infrastructure for 5G

 Cloud Infrastructure and 5G

 Cloud native technology and edge computing are corner stones for the cloud infrastructure in 5G.
+The best way to support cloud native applications is to use a Kubernetes over bare metal infrastructure where a simplified cloud infrastructure architecture delivers 28% TCO savings compared to virtualized infrastructure.
+The telecom industry is now moving on with this technology due to its efficiency, but it is important to note that virtual network functions (VNFs) will be around for years to come, and they will continue to run in parallel on network functions virtualization infrastructure (NFVI).
 Edge computing provides distributed cloud infrastructure resources closer to the location where it is needed and targets new business opportunities which provide support for specific use cases.
-Some examples of use case areas are augmented and virtual reality, smart manufacturing and online-gaming.
+Some examples of use case areas are smart manufacturing, remote drone control and augmented and virtual reality.

 Ultimately, everyone needs cloud infrastructure, and with 5G the need accelerates.
 To support service providers’ cloud infrastructure transformation, from physical network functions to a cloud native environment, we have built in experience and competence into our solution.
 The following key features are foundational in our philosophy: